The early values Charlie’s children got from Charlie were the value of thrift, duty, hard work, and simplicity.

 - We sometimes deny a fact because it’s so painful to accept that.
 Mothers whose children are criminals won’t accept the fact.

-- Excessive Self Regard Tendency
+- Excessive Self-Regard Tendency

 - Overoptimism Tendency